-- On electronic claims, enter the following information - Quantity Billed field Enter a quantity of 1 for the blood factor procedure code. - NDC QTY field Indicate the number of units provided. - On paper CMS-1450 claim forms, enter the number of blood factor units in Box 46.
+- On electronic claims, enter the following information - Quantity Billed field Enter a quantity of 1 for the blood factor procedure code. - NDC QTY field Indicate the number of units provided. - [Revised] On paper CMS-1450 claim forms, enter the number of blood factor units in Box 46. - [Revised] Claims for blood factor products use F2 as the Unit of Measurement code.